thang2162/pumpjack/README.md

 1. cd into pumpjack-spa
 2. Run 'npm install' or 'yarn install' to install dependencies
 3. Run 'npm start' or 'yarn start' to start app.

+## Server Authentication
+For restricted endpoints you'll need to request an authorization token (jwt) via a POST request to 'localhost:8080/auth' with a JSON object containing an email and password for example:

+{"email": "someone@email.com", "password": "some_password"}

+When Calling a restricted endpoint you must attach an 'Authorization' header to the request with the authorization token (jwt) from the '/auth' endpoint.

+## User Email / Passwords
+netguy87@gmail.com / 123456
+banterum@gmail.com / abcdef
+tonylee49@icloud.com / abc123
+koinverse@gmail.com / 121212
+thangso2@uwm.edu / ababab